mozilla/addons-server/docs/topics/api/addons.rst

 .. http:get:: /api/v3/addons/addon/(int:id|string:slug|string:guid)/

     .. note::
-        Unlisted or non-public addons require authentication and either reviewer permissions or an user account listed as a developer of the add-on.
+        Unlisted or non-public add-ons require authentication and either reviewer permissions or a user account listed as a developer of the add-on.

     .. _addon-detail-object: